dbrodt/p1nG-p0nG/README.md

 This test is meant to verify the load and save of the highscore on condition to exit the game.
 If the score is higher than highscore, it becomes a new highscore and saves into the txt file.

 In conclusion, all the tests verified the requirements.
-Everything is successful.
+Everything was successful.